ansible-content-lab/azure_ansible_deployment/README.md

 ### Load Balancer (Application Gateway)

 By default, no LB is created for the controller VMs.
-If the `infrastructure_create_controller_lb` is set to `True` on `roles/infrastructure/defaults` and the number of controller VMs is greater than two, the LB will be created.
+If the `infrastructure_create_controller_lb` is set to `True` on `roles/infrastructure/defaults` and the number of controller VMs is greater than one, the LB will be created.
 By default, the LB is created with a HTTPS listener that will need a PFX password-protected certificate to be provided.
 Details can be found on `roles/infrastructure/defaults`.
 If a LB is deployed and certificate is provided, a password needs to be specified while running the collection.
 For example:

 ```bash
 ansible-playbook lab.azure_deployment.deploy_infrastructure --extra-vars "aap_red_hat_username=$RED_HAT_ACCOUNT aap_red_hat_password=$RED_HAT_PASSWORD infrastructure_database_server_user=example_user infrastructure_database_server_password=example_password infrastructure_certificate_password=example_password"